ConnorSweeneyDev/.config/readme.md

     d = diff
     l = log --graph --decorate --pretty=oneline --abbrev-commit --all
   ```
-- Paste the `$Env:USERPROFILE\.config\posh` folder to that location and run `oh-my-posh disable
+- Paste `posh` into your config and run `oh-my-posh disable notice` to stop the annoying update
-  notice` to stop the annoying update message every so often.
+  message every so often.
-- Paste the `$Env:USERPROFILE\.config\which` folder to that location and put it in your path.
+- Paste `which` into your config and put it in your path.

 # Neovim
 ### Dependencies